Ann Kearsley

 MLAUD, Harvard Graduate School of Design

-Kearsley holds masters’ degrees in both landscape architecture and urban design from the Harvard Graduate School of Design, and an AB in English literature from Dartmouth College.
-She is a frequent presenter at local and regional conferences on ecological landscape design and stormwater management and has chaired workshops and symposiums on the integration of landscape architecture and ecological restoration at the Society for Ecological Restoration’s International and European Conferences (Iceland 2018, Brazil 2017, Germany 2016).
+Kearsley holds master’s degrees in both landscape architecture and urban design from the Harvard Graduate School of Design, and an AB in English and comparative literature from Dartmouth College.
+She is a frequent presenter at local and regional conferences on ecological landscape design and stormwater management and has chaired numerous workshops and symposia on the integration of landscape architecture and ecological restoration at the Society for Ecological Restoration’s international and European conferences (Vancouver 2024, 2021/Virtual, Iceland 2018, Brazil 2017, Germany 2016).

 Courses